Sudan calls on Africa to support binding agreement on Ethiopian dam

-April 18, 2021 (KHARTOUM) - Sudan has called on the African countries to support its call for a legally binding agreement of the Ethiopian giant dam before the second filling.
+April 18, 2021 (KHARTOUM) - Sudan has called on the African countries to support its call for a legally binding agreement on the Ethiopian giant dam before the second filling.

 Foreign and irrigation ministers held an extensive videoconference briefing on Sunday with the African ambassadors in Khartoum about the failure of Kinshasa’s meeting and Sudan’s proposal for a four-way mediation led by the African Union.